iszczesniak/cpp/templates/index.md

 many details (e.g., type conversion, reference initialization), that do not apply to substitution.
 Substitution only checks whether the argument is valid, i.e., that it is a type, a value or a type template, as expected by the parameter kind.
-Bottomline:
+Bottom line:
 **substitution is not initialization**.

 <!-- LocalWords: lvalue lvalues rvalue -->